mystireoqw/studio/README.md

     # The username for the SSH connection
     WG_USER=your_ssh_user

-    # The absolute path to your SSH private key on the machine running this app
-    WG_PRIVATE_KEY_PATH=/path/to/your/ssh/private/key

     # The name of your WireGuard interface on the server (e.g., wg0)
     WG_INTERFACE=wg0